expo/expo/docs/pages/workflow/expo-cli.md

 - `babel.config.js` -- The Babel configuration.
 This is required to be present if you plan to use tooling other than Expo CLI to bundle your project.
 - `webpack.config.js` -- The default Webpack config for web development.
 - `metro.config.js` -- The default Metro config for universal development.
-This is required for usage with the React Native community CLI.
+This is required for usage with `npx react-native`.

 ## Environment Variables